CU-CloudTechnologies/TLEN-5830/amch1064/hw1b/README.md

 - These AMIs are used to replace current web server with a new server.
 For example, If we are currently running two **Apache servers**, we can replace them with **Nginx Servers.**
-- Creating AMI is important for seamless as AWS launch configuration will **first spin up new instances** and **then start draining connections from the old servers that need to be deleted.**
+- Creating AMI is important for seamless transfer as AWS launch configuration will **first spin up new instances** and **then start draining connections from the old servers that need to be deleted.**

 ## Terraform Components

 ### variables.tf

-Our variables file contain all the pre-defined varilables for the infrastructure.
+The variables file contain all the pre-defined varilables for the infrastructure.
 It contains the public/private subnets and the availability zone for our instances.

 We do not store AWS Access Keys in the variables file but use environment variables to get this information.